WStrellis/azure-204/VM_and_app_service.md

 - public id (optional)

 Billing is based on CPU compute time and storage capacity.
+*Pay as you Go*
+pay for compute capacity by the second
+*Reserved Instances*
+Purchae a vm for 1-3 years in a specific region at a discount.

 VMs should have two VHDs by default.
 One for the OS and one as temporary storage.
 Data on the temp  storage disk will be lost if the VM is rebooted so store application data on a third VHD.